A Danish variety store and an independent bookstore.

 My workplace was right by Flying Tiger, a Danish variety store chain that sells all sorts of knick knacks (decorations for home, stationery, children’s toys, accessories, and the like) from flamingo erasers to eye-shaped mirrors for your bathroom to hilariously aggressive tote bags that read “Recycle or Die” (the first time I had seen it, I asked the person where they had gotten it from, to which they directed me here).
 The store makes a wonderful destination for aimless shopping, stocking stuffers considering the many weird and useful things you can find that you didn’t think you needed (a fake Oscar trophy for kicks?
 Absolutely necessary).
 It’s also pleasant to simply look at, as expected of Copenhagen design: the interior white, immaculate, and minimalistic, with a touch of zany—Flying Tiger is laid out a bit like a maze, zigzagging from the entrance to the exit.

 Even though I’ve converted to an e-reader in the last year—something I never thought I’d do considering how much I like physical books, their feel and even smell—I still like to occasionally stop by a bookstore or two when I have the chance.
 (What I like to do is look at the books solely by their covers, disregarding author and name and judging by design, and buy one blindly, which is quite exciting.)
 One I’m particularly fond of, though, is Strand, an independent bookstore close to Union Square, in the direction of East Village.
 Outside the store are their used, discounted books going for a dollar to five, and you can find some hidden treasures there: a few classics, obscure titles, a novel or two containing a little handwritten note inside or other vestiges of a past owner (you can also donate your own books, I believe).
-The inside of the store contains three floors of immense books (bestsellers, new releases, signed books, first-print books, rare books [on the top floor, contained in a safe!]), records, and miscellaneous merchandise, which makes for 1) hours of wandering, 2) gift or souvenir shopping (so many different tote bags!), and 3) a good (Tinder) date (spoken from experience).
+The inside of the store contains three floors of immense books (bestsellers, new releases, signed books, first-print books, rare books ), records, and miscellaneous merchandise, which makes for 1) hours of wandering, 2) gift or souvenir shopping (so many different tote bags!), and 3) a good (Tinder) date (spoken from experience).
 Whether you have intentions of buying a book or not, Strand is a staple, and an adventure to explore.